SalmaKazemiRashed/Online_game/README.md

 The laymen annotation handling is Annotations directory.

 Online_Game is the offline version and it has only 100 images from each channel.
-The main 500 images version is on Lunarc.
+The main 500 images version is on Lunarc storage space.